Andrios17/t1a2Portfolio/README.md

 ### Aesthic of the portfolio

-The aesthic of the portfolio is simple, there are no crazy animations that make images fly in or coloages of images.
+The aesthic of the portfolio is simple, there are no crazy animations that make images fly or in or scale to crazy sizes.

 Everything is displayed where it should be while utilising a futuristic colour pallete that allows key information to easily grab the attention of readers.

+Most if not all information are displayed in what I call "tiles", which layout information nicely and ensure everything has enough room to actually work.

-The combination of dark blue backgrounds for components with bright aqua for key headings, in my mind, achieves this aesthic.
-The choice of providing shadow border backgrounds for all images adds to that futristic feel of the portfolio.
-An example of this can be seen in the image below which is a screenshot from the projects page of the portfolio.
+The combination of dark blue backgrounds for these tiles in combination with bright aqua for key headings, in my mind, achieves this simple/futuristic aesthic.

+The choice of providing shadow border backgrounds for all images adds to that futristic feel of the portfolio and provides importance to the images as it is more likely to draw in the users attention.

+**An example of this can be seen in the image below which is a screenshot from the projects page of the portfolio.**

 ![Image of projects page](images/projectsPage.png)